Benefits of Fasting: Science Backed Evidence for Improved Health

 There is also evidence that fasting improves lipid levels 4 (if we believe this is important…more on that here), helps osteoarthritis5, diabetes prevention,6 decreases body fat7 and promotes weight loss8.
 While some of the research has been on mice and monkeys, there are also plenty of human studies and mounds of antedoctal evidence.

 Clearly, the health benefits of fasting are numerous.
+A separate note on fasting is that it may support calorie restriction, which has been shown to help people live longer and lose weight.
 Skip down to the additional benefits of fasting here, or read on about the types of fasting below.

 Types of Fasting